 Golf is equal parts calorie-burning, competitive AND gorgeous!
 Think about how many miles you’ll rack up after just a few short months—plus, spending time in the tranquil beauty of a golf course can go a long ways towards reducing stress.
-And 2018 is an especially good year to take up the sport, since Arlington Golf is about to re-open a beautifully renovated Ditto Golf Course.
+And there is no better place to start than the Texas Rangers Golf Club, which is the world’s only Major League Baseball-branded golf course.
 Check out some of Arlington area’s most popular outdoor offering, including our greens, now.
 Also, participation in team sports is good for both the body and the soul, bringing multiple health and wellness benefits in the form of regular exercise and socialization.
 Visit the Arlington Parks & Recreation Department to find out more about options for hockey, basketball, volleyball, softball, kickball, and more.

 Five: Give the gift of your time

 Giving back to your community is a great way to start off the new year.
 Volunteering is proven to help with stress by staying active and social.
 Arlington has no shortage of volunteer opportunities.
 The City of Arlington maintains a website that can connect you with local volunteer needs.
 Or perhaps consider one of our local cultural organizations such as the Symphony Arlington, Levitt Pavilion, Arlington Music Hall and the Arlington Museum of Art.
 Find something that speaks to you, and then research options!